 Snack (10:00 am): Children are provided with a selection of fresh fruit and a choice of toast, pancakes, brioche, croissants or waffles

-Lunch (11:30/12:00): Children are served their main meal at this time, options include Creamy Salmon, Leek and Broccoli Pasta in a cheese sauce with Garlic and Pesto Ciabatta, Pork Sausage and Mixed Bean Casserole served with Carrots and Turnips or Roast Beef with Yorkshire Puddings, Roast Potatoes, Parsnips and Gravy.
+Lunch (11:30/12:00): Children are served their main meal at this time.
+Options include Creamy Salmon, Leek and Broccoli Pasta in a cheese sauce with Garlic Ciabatta, Pork Sausage Meat and Mixed Bean Casserole served with Carrots and Turnips or Roast Beef with Yorkshire Puddings, Roast Potatoes, Parsnips and Gravy.

 Snack (2 pm): Children are offered fresh fruit or vegetable sticks